Cardinal-Cryptography/contracts/upgradability/set_code_hash/named_address_store/README.md

 #### Uninitialized storage

-Another problem which arises with a change of the storage layout is the fact, that our new variables are uninitialized right after the upgrade.
+Another problem which arises with a change of the storage layout is the fact, that right after the upgrade our new variables are uninitialized.
 Since we just swap out the old code for the new one, the constructor of a new contract cannot be called, and we are not able to use our new storage.

 #### `openbrush::upgradeable_storage` macro